 There is something profoundly fascinating about this land, at times nostalgic and melancholy, but always mysterious and indisputably irresistible.
 I have always been attracted to the contrast between its apparent severity and the opulence of its fruits, so incredibly warm and merry.
 It’s nice to go as a couple, alone or in a group of friends with the certainty of a weekend with a high alcoholic index.
 It’s nice to go back every year, or several times a year over the weekend, because, and I can assure you of this, the experience is never the same twice and the possible itineraries are definitely more than can be contained on the same map.

 Stay calm, there’s no need to hustle, running from one area to the other, from one town to the next, from one pub to the other.
 Stop time, put the clock back an hour and relax; choose two or three events you really want to take part in, choose the winery and improvise.
-Definitely make reservations for your winery visit and for the restaurants, that are packed on weekends.
+Definitely make reservations for your winery visit and for the restaurants.
 Are you surprised?
 There’s something for everyone.

 My favorite part?
 Entering the fair and stopping at each and every stand, speaking with every producer and listening to their stories, that are full of passion, to then choose my personal winner.
 That is where I will buy my truffle, full of the right aroma, from the winner.
 The one I will eat with buttered tajarin on a Monday night, once we are back, to relive the memories of another unforgettable weekend.

 Download the program and don’t over-think it, you still have a month to go.